marco262/my_wiki/data/dnd/class/druid.md

 ## Spellcasting

 Drawing on the divine essence of nature itself, you can cast spells to shape that essence to your will.
-See chapter 10 for the general rules of spellcasting and chapter 11 for the [[[class-spell-list:druid-spells|druid spell list]]].
+See chapter 10 for the general rules of spellcasting and chapter 11 for the [druid spell list](/dnd/class_spell_list/druid/true).

 ### Cantrips

-At 1st level, you know two cantrips of your choice from the [[[class-spell-list:druid-spells|druid spell list]]].
+At 1st level, you know two cantrips of your choice from the [druid spell list](/dnd/class_spell_list/druid/true).
 You learn additional druid cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Druid table.

 ### Preparing and Casting Spells

 The Druid table shows how many spell slots you have to cast your druid spells of 1st level and higher.[((bibcite errata))] To cast one of these druid spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

-You prepare the list of druid spells that are available for you to cast, choosing from the [[[class-spell-list:druid-spells|druid spell list]]].
+You prepare the list of druid spells that are available for you to cast, choosing from the [druid spell list](/dnd/class_spell_list/druid/true).
 When you do so, choose a number of druid spells equal to your Wisdom modifier + your druid level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you are a 3rd-level druid, you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell cure wounds, you can cast it using a 1st-level or 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.